 How It Works

-program works, line by line, and why it is structured the way it is.
+This document explains how the provided server_blocking.c program works, line by line, and why it is structured the way it is.

 High-level behavior